School of Medicine and Health Sciences

 Complete Withdrawal From the University—A student who wishes to withdraw from all courses, and the university must complete a Complete Withdrawal Form and submit it to the Office of the Registrar.
 The deadline for complete withdrawal from all courses without academic penalty is the end of the eighth week of classes, with the exception of summer and short courses, which may have different deadlines.
 Complete withdrawal after the eighth week requires a petition to the appropriate dean.
 A student who wishes to withdraw from one or all courses, but not the university, should submit a Registration Transaction Form.
 A student who wishes to withdraw from the University upon completion of currently registered courses should notify their program director and Health Sciences Student Services.

 All charges for courses from which the student withdraws are subject to the refund policy listed under Fees and Financial Regulations in this Bulletin.
 Failure to complete a Complete Withdrawal Form can result in an extended financial obligation and the recording of grades of F (Failure) or notations of Z (Unauthorized Withdrawal).
+There is no automatic drop for non-payment or no show.

 Degrees are conferred in January, May, and August.
 Degree-seeking students graduating from health sciences may participate in the commencement ceremony held each year in May.

 To be recommended for graduation by the faculty, students must have met admission requirements; have completed satisfactorily the scholarship, curriculum, residence, and other requirements for the degree; have filed an application for graduation prior to the published deadline; and be free from all indebtedness to the University.
-Registration, either for course work or for continuous enrollment, is required for the semester or summer session at the close of which the degree is to be conferred.
+Registration, either for coursework or for continuous enrollment, is required for the semester or summer session at the close of which the degree is to be conferred.

 Applications for graduation must be filed by October 1 for fall graduation, February 1 for spring graduation, and July 1 for summer graduation.